 Three periods a week.
 Credit, three semester hours.
 Alternates with English 216.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 211; 212.
 THE ENGLISH NOVEL.

 A study of the British novel from the early eighteenth century to the present, with special attention to the evolution of various types in the works of the major authors.